Home

 IM q2wks = Intra musuclar injection fortnightly

-A minority of transwomen (about a third) also took anti-androgen agents in combination with oestrogens in hormonal reassignment therapy to further decrease male secondary sexual characteristics.
+A minority of transwomen (about a third) also took anti-androgen agents in combination with Estrogens in hormonal reassignment therapy to further decrease male secondary sexual characteristics.
 These anti-androgen agents block thge "male" hormone testosterone from binding to the androgen receptor of cells - preventing the resulting masculisation.
 Effective agents include spironolactone, progesterone, testosterone uptake inhibitors, growth hormone releasing antagonists, and cyproterone.
 Potential benefits include mild to modest breast development, the softening of body and facial hair, decreased progression of male pattern baldness, and decreased erections.

 It's important to note there a suspicion (not backed by any formal medical studies) that high doses of anti-androgens's can cause incomplete breast development, and the dose taken should never exceed recommended maximums.